-To continue your walking around Slichester head south west to visit Pamber Forest and Silchester Common.
+To continue your walking around Slichester head south west to visit Pamber Forest, Silchester Common and the town of Tadley.
 There's miles of nice woodland walking trails to be found here.
 The Brenda Parker Way passes through the area so you could pick this up to visit the forest.

 The pretty Ashford Hill Nature Reserve is also nearby and has some nice woodland trails and lots of wildlife to see.